 We remember: in 2020, brands such as Knorr, Homann and Bautz’ner announced that they would rename their so-called Z-sauces, for example, to “Hungarian-style paprika sauce”.

 The Central Council of German Sinti and Roma welcomed this step.
 The term “gypsy” is an old collective term for ethnic groups, “a foreign term of the majority society superimposed by stereotypes, which is rejected by most members of the minority as discriminatory”.
 He was always negatively occupied and associated with exclusion.
-With benevolence, one could attach the admiring hit “Gypsy Boy” from 1967, but many also see it as romanticization and kitsching from above.
+With benevolence, one might attach the admiring hit “Gypsy Boy” from 1967, but many also see it as romanticization and kitsching from above.

-While the Wiener Schnitzel actually comes from Vienna and Peking ducks have a real Chinese origin story, questioning other dishes and their names is primarily about the aspect that they are unreflected foreign names.
+While the Wiener Schnitzel actually comes from Vienna and Peking ducks have a real Chinese origin story, questioning other dishes and their names is primarily regarding the aspect that they are unreflected foreign names.

 Focus on “Pizza Hawaii”